lemlac/mulem/docs/reference.md

 ### Inheritance and Visibility

-Even though structs cannot be extended the usual way, they can **inherit** from other structs using the `inherit` keyword.
+Even though structs cannot be extended the usual way, they can **inherit** from other structs using destructuring.
 This works similarly to **importing.** It marks members that map to members of another struct, making conversion possible.
 It follows the same convention for pattern matching like destructuring. *(See [Destructuring](#destructuring).)*

 ```
 Vector2 :: struct =